 HP Lovecraft’s influence can be felt across modern gaming, from Mass Effect’s tentacled deep space gods the Reapers to the sanity-driven horror of GameCube classic Eternal Darkness: Sanity’s Requiem.

 And those limitations are no doubt partly down to circumstance.
 First announced way back in 2014, this game has been in development for years, with a change of developer and multiple delays along the way.
-The final version has been made by Cyanide Studios, and is finally on the way to PC, PS4, and Xbox One, with a release set for 30 October 2018 - just in time for a Halloween all-nighter.
+The final version has been made by the relatively small Cyanide Studios, and is finally out now on PC, PS4, and Xbox One.

 The first thing to know about Call of Cthulhu is that it’s actually based on the tabletop RPG of the same name, rather than Lovecraft’s original ‘Call of Cthulhu’ story, which has left the devs free to craft their own narrative while drawing on the role-playing game’s mechanics - though it's worth noting that this only takes inspiration from those mechanics, rather than recreating them in digital form, so don't expect things to work exactly as they do in the pen 'n' paper game.

-That means that, like the tabletop title, this has a firm focus on exploration, investigation, and psychological horror, with very limited combat.
+Like the tabletop title, this has a firm focus on exploration, investigation, and psychological horror, with very limited combat.
 Broadly speaking, if you get into a fight you’ve probably done something wrong, and there are good odds that you’re going to lose.
 That's one of the game's biggest strengths, and arguably its weakest moments see it give in and try to offer some action - most notably an execrable shooting section in the late game that never should have made the cut.

-Instead you’ll spend most of your time exploring the island of Darkwater, an old whaling island near Boston.
-Set in 1924, you play as Edward Pierce, your classic traumatised alcoholic P.I. hired to investigate the mysterious of a young painter, along with her husband and son.
+Still, for the most part you’ll spend your time exploring Darkwater, a former whaling island near Boston.
+Set in 1924, the game sees you play as Edward Pierce, your classic traumatised alcoholic P.I. hired to investigate the mysterious death of a young painter, along with her husband and son.

 As with any good tabletop-style RPG, it pays to be diligent, and as you collect clues you’ll unlock new dialogue options which may in turn yield extra information or ways to achieve your goals.
 You can revisit all of those clues at any time in the menu, which includes just about every detail of the island and your investigation, so there’s reams of text to read - if you’re so inclined - and the option for any budding detective to pore over the clues and try to solve things for themselves.

-The end result of all that is a system that makes your character stats narratively important, as they’ll dictate the methods you can use during the game.
+The end result of all that is a system that makes your character stats narratively important, without every straying into the videogamey territory of letting stats dictate results or guarantee you success.
 If your Eloquence is high you might be able to get into a warehouse by persuading the guards to let you in, while high Strength might mean you’re able to force the rusty old mechanism that controls the hidden entrance round the back - but equally with a spot of luck, a weaker investigator might push the cogs in just the right spot to make it work anyway.

-The story itself is fairly linear, it must be said - don’t expect a sprawling branching narrative here - but you have the freedom to shape the specifics of how your version of Pierce gets to the end, and what sort of man he is.
+Speaking of, the story itself is fairly linear, it must be said - don’t expect a sprawling branching narrative here - but you at least have the freedom to shape the specifics of how your version of Pierce gets to the end, and what sort of man he is.
 Between the dialogue options, the varying stats, and the roleplaying potential there's definitely the scope here for some replayability, but I'd be surprised if you had the impulse to make your way through the narrative more than twice - it doesn't change that much.